helje5/SwiftyExpat/README.md

 ```
 You get the idea ...

-Note: With the function based Expat API, the closures in the raw API cannot
+Note: The closures in the raw API cannot capture variables.
+If you need to pass
-      capture references.
-You need to use the 'user data' field (which the
+around context, you need to fill the regular Expat 'user data' field (which the
 wrapper does).

 ####SwiftyExpatTests